 6. Go on a safari at Yala National Park

-Yala National Park is one of the best places to go on a safari in Sri Lanka.
+Yala National Park ranks among the premier safari destinations in Sri Lanka.

 7. Climb to the top of Pidurangala Rock